liamhays/alum/doc/wikipage.md

 EXCEPT that the calculator uses the Conn4x CRC algorithm, creating packets as described above.

+The XModem server does not consider the ASCII/binary state in `IOPAR`.
+It does follow the value of the overwrite flag.

 ### Cancelling a send
 Conn4x sends 3 `CAN` characters at once to cancel a send to the calculator.
 This seems to only work if a 1K packet is being sent---I